Scorpion Control and How to Get Rid of Scorpions

 The Bark Scorpion is very venomous, if stung, call your local Poison control center and go to the nearest hospital or personal physician for treatment.

-The larger scorpions occasionally feed on vertebrates, such as smaller lizards, snakes, and mice.
-Prey are located primarily by sensing vibrations.
+- The larger scorpions occasionally feed on vertebrates, such as smaller lizards, snakes, and mice.
+They locate prey primarily by sensing vibrations.

 UV Tracker Light

-2. Points of entry into buildings, e.g. siding, windows, doors, pipes and wires, should be sealed.
+Points of entry into buildings, e.g. siding, windows, doors, pipes and wires, should be

-A convenient duster for dusting the attic area would be a garden duster like the Dustin Mizer.
+- Dust Usage: Insecticide dusts should be used in the attic area if that is source of entry.You may apply an insecticide Dust such as D-Fense Dust or Drione Dust with a duster.
+This dust would be useful in cracks and crevices, wall voids, electrical fittings, around doors and window frames, etc. A convenient duster for dusting the attic area is a garden duster like the Dustin Mizer.
 It holds one pound of dust that you are able to crank out easily.